Eufranio Eriguel: Agoo-Aringay cityhood proposal and other events

 On June 11, 2014, Eriguel filed House Bill 4644 in an attempt to create a new city in the Second District of La Union by merging the municipalities of Agoo and Aringay.
 The bill was co-authored by Eriguel's allies, La Union first district Rep. Victor Ortega and Abono party-list Rep. Francisco Emmanuelle Ortega III.
-The bill would have created the "City of Agoo-Aringay," having two districts under a city mayor and city vice mayor along with 14 councilors in the Sangguniang Panlungsod, all of which were "new" positions for which the former municipal officials could run despite having finished the terms limits of their offices.
+The bill would have created the "City of Agoo-Aringay," having two districts under a mayor and vice mayor along with 14 councilors in the Sangguniang Panlungsod, all of which were "new" positions for which the former municipal officials could run despite having finished the terms limits of their offices.
 The purpose of the bill was to increase the Internal Revenue Allotment (IRA) received by the cities, so they could build more infrastructure, gain various employment and businesses, increase recreational activities, and among other benefits.

-During his time as a congressman, Eriguel started festivals and events to solidify Agoo's rich culture and help its economy and tourism.
-The Dinengdeng festival, which was first celebrated in 2005, has been celebrate continuously to this day.
+During his term Eriguel started festivals and events to solidify Agoo's rich culture and help its economy and tourism.
+The Dinengdeng festival, which was first celebrated in 2005, has been celebrated continuously to this day.
 The Kilawen festival, which was an idea he shared with his wife, Sandra Eriguel, was first celebrated on December 28, 2011.